PhosCity/muxkt/README.md

 Now let's say you added a project name called `komi` You have following options in the script:

 ```
+# Interactive mode.
+Just run the following command and let the script handle it.
+muxkt mux

 # Provide project name and episode as positional argument.
 It muxes episode 4 of project named komi.
 muxkt mux komi 4